 I was able to buy a second hand set of three 1m R-100 trusses and then a new one from Simply Sound & alighting of Diss along with brackets etc to fit my ceiling supports.
 They gave a very fast service and even allowed me to haggle a small discount.

 The 50w LED waterproof floodlights will fit within the truss so that they are protected from handling damage.

 This is a quick test assembly I did today using just a single truss.
 The truss can be raised to about 10ft, the poles having ratchets to secure them.
-The Faithfull ceiling supports are about 40 GBP a pair, the trusses 34 GBP each.
-The lamps (4 of them) about 20 GBP with plugs, sockets and junction boxes, cable adding about another 30 GBP.
+The Faithfull ceiling supports are about 40 UK Pounds a pair, the trusses 34 Pounds each.
+The lamps (4 of them) about 20 Pounds with plugs, sockets and junction boxes, cable adding about another 30 Pounds.

 And before anyone thinks I am posh by putting socks on the pole bases, that is how I used them when filming to protect carpets, floors and white ceilings from black rubber feet marks!
 I just forgot to take them off for the photo!

 The 4m lighting truss is now fully wired with the 50w LED lighting units and PAT tested.